-Normal Things You May Notice After the Procedure
+Normal Things You May Notice

+After the Procedure

-Increased fussiness and inconsolable crying during the first week
+Increased fussiness and inconsolable crying during first week

-Immediately after the procedure, it is best to give pain medication(s) around the clock in order to stay ahead of any discomfort.
+Immediately after the procedure, it is best to give pain medications in order to stay ahead of any discomfort.
 This may be necessary during the first few days and sometimes up to one week.